Peace in Islamic philosophy

 The ideal society according to the Quran is Dar as-Salam, literally, "the house of peace" of which it intones: "And Allah invites to the 'abode of peace' and guides whom He pleases into the right path."

 According to Ibn Hajar al-Haythami, there will be an era in which justice, plenty, abundance, well-being, security, peace, and brotherhood will prevail among humanity, and one in which people will experience love, self-sacrifice, tolerance, compassion, mercy, and loyalty.
 Muhammad said that this blessed period will be experienced through the mediation of the Mahdi, who will come in the end times to save the world from chaos, injustice, and moral collapse.
 He will eradicate godless ideologies and bring an end to the prevailing injustice.
 Moreover, he will make religion like it was in the days of Muhammad, cause the Quran's moral teachings to prevail among humanity, and establish peace and well-being throughout the world.

-In Islamic philosophy, peace is also closely linked to the concept of mercy (rahma).
-God is viewed as the source of all mercy, and humans are encouraged to emulate His mercy in their interactions with others.
-This means showing kindness, compassion, and forgiveness to others, even in difficult situations.